astrohart/MFR/MFR.Objects.Tests.Common/README.md

 ##### Summary

-String consisting of the path to a subfolder of a solution's \.git repository folder.
+String containing the fully-qualified pathname of a subfolder of the `.git\` folder of a solution.

 <a name='F-MFR-Objects-Tests-Common-StringConstants-SUBFOLDER_OF_OBJ_FOLDER'></a>
 ### SUBFOLDER_OF_OBJ_FOLDER `constants`

 ##### Summary

-String consisting of the path to a subfolder of a project's \obj folder.
+String consisting of the path to a subfolder of a project's `obj\` subfolder.

 <a name='F-MFR-Objects-Tests-Common-StringConstants-SUBFOLDER_OF_SOLUTION_PACKAGES_FOLDER'></a>
 ### SUBFOLDER_OF_SOLUTION_PACKAGES_FOLDER `constants`

 ##### Summary

-String consisting of the path to a subfolder of the '\packages' folder of a solution.
+String consisting of the path to a subfolder of the `packages\` folder of a solution.

 <a name='F-MFR-Objects-Tests-Common-StringConstants-SUBFOLDER_OF_VS_DOTFOLDER'></a>